andreaporotti/just-another-memo-plugin/README.md

 Please note: by default the plugin data is kept after uninstall.
 You can choose to delete all data going to *Settings* -> *JAMP Notes* and enabling data removal on uninstall.

 ## Changelog

+**1.2.0**

+- NEW: notes can now be added to the plugins!
+- The Notes column has now a specific width to prevent random space usage.
+- Showing a placeholder for missing note title in admin bar and columns.
+- Showing a placeholder for missing titles when selecting items in the note editing page.
+- Fixed a bug in the Location column when a note is attached to a post with no title.
+- Fixed admin bar notes not showing the bold text style.
+- A few changes for performance improvements.
+- Tested on WordPress 5.5.

 **1.1.0**